1. Introducing analytics on Azure

 Azure also provides a service called Azure Key Vault.
 Key Vault allows you to safely store and manage secrets and passwords, create encryption keys, and manage certificates so that applications do not have direct access to private keys.
 By following this pattern with Key Vault, you do not have to hardcode your secrets and passwords in your source code and script repository.

 Azure Synapse Analytics uses ML and AI to protect your data.
 In Azure SQL, Microsoft provides advanced data security to ensure that your data is protected.
-This includes understanding if your database has vulnerabilities, such as port numbers, that are publicly available.
-These capabilities also allow you to be more compliant to various standards, such as GDPR (General Data Protection Regulation), by ensuring that customer data that are considered sensitive are classified.
+This includes understanding if your database has vulnerabilities, such as port numbers that are publicly available.
+These capabilities also allow you to be more compliant with various standards, such as General Data Protection Regulation (GDPR), by ensuring that customer data that are considered sensitive are classified.
 Azure SQL also recently announced their new features, row-level security (RLS) and column-level security (CLS), to control access to rows and columns in a database table, based on the user characteristics.

-Microsoft invests at least 1 billion dollars each year in the cybersecurity space, including the Azure platform.
-Azure holds various credentials and awards from independent assessment bodies, which ensures that you can trust Azure in all security aspects, from physical security (such that no unauthorized users can get physical access to data centers) to application-level security.
+Microsoft invests at least $1 billion each year in the cybersecurity space, including the Azure platform.
+Azure holds various credentials and awards from independent assessment bodies, which means that you can trust Azure in all security aspects, from physical security (such that no unauthorized users can get physical access to data centers) to application-level security.

 These are a few security features that you need to consider if you are maintaining your own data center.